 Resources for Fellow Institutions of Higher Education

 Please explore our website and visit our campus.
-We would love to hear more about other college programs for students with intellectual disabilities that exist in Vermont, or are beginning to join us in the pursuit of equal opportunities for individuals with intellectual and other developmental disabilities.
+We would love to hear more about other college programs for students with intellectual disabilities that exist in Vermont, or those beginning to join us in the pursuit of equal opportunities for individuals with intellectual and other developmental disabilities.

 Susan Ryan, Ph.D.